Gsantomaggio/turtle/README.md

 ![alt tag](https://raw.githubusercontent.com/Gsantomaggio/turtle/master/doc/images/Internals.jpg)

 Each thread is isolated and can work without wait lock time between other threads.
 Internally the threads have an “dummy” cache to improve the performance in high throughput case.

-The cache reduce the java synchronization time append more the one message to the queue-list.
+The cache reduce the java synchronization time appending more than one message to the queue-list.
 In this version the cache is not configurable and it is checked each 200 millisecond.

 Finally the worker threads are used by clients,  if the pool is full the worker threads are blocked and the messages will be stored to the subscriber thread queue.